This post may contain affiliate links. Please see our disclosure policy.

-As a foodie and Nutritionist, I always want to make something special when I have family or guests during the holidays.
+As a foodie and nutritionist, I always want to make something special when I have family or guests during the holidays.
 It’s so cozy and filled with fall spices, real pumpkin, chopped apples, and a crunchy pecan topping.
 This Overnight Pumpkin and Apple French Toast checks all of my boxes!
+I just love how pumpkin adds that perfect touch of warmth to holiday dishes.

 Reasons you will love this Overnight French Toast!